-He Claims That His Proofs Will be Indisputable.
+Arctic Club.
+He Claims That His Proofs Will be

+Indisputable

 Portland, Me., Sept.
+27.-Commander-

-27.-Commander- Robert E. Peary has placed all of his evidence to prove that Dr. Cook did not reach the North Pole, as he says he did, in the hands of General Thomas Hubbard, of New York, the president of the Peary Arctic Club.
-He will not make any further move in the controversy until Gen. Hubbard has gone over all the doe ments he received to-day, and the two have consulted together.
+Robert E. Peary has placed all of his evidence to prove that Dr. Cook did not reach the North Pole, as he says he did, in the hands of General Thomas Hubbard, of New York, the president of the Peary Arctic Club.
+He will not make any further move in the controversy until Gen. Hubbard has gone over all the dor; ments he received to-day, and the two have consulted together.
 Commander Peary said this afternoon, shortly after leaving Bangor on the train carrying him ot Poraland, that he would get in touch with General Hubbard some time very soon.
-His intimation given to the correspondents who have followed him down from Battle Harbor, was that they might have something to write soon after he and the Peary Arctic Club's president had been in consultation.
-Peary met General Hubbard at Bangor, according to an engagement made at the former's behest by wire from Sydney, N. S. They were not together more than 15 minutes, and then General Hubbard left for his summer home in Bar Harbor, carrying a grip full of pa- The commander took the train to continue his trip to Fortland, after Peary announced from the Labrador laven that he was bringing with him inlisputable evidence to cut the ground from under Dr. Cook's claim of Polar achievements.
-He would not accept any invitations or ovations, he said later, at Sydney, until the matter of Cook's pretensions had been finally settled.
-To-day he turned over to the head of the asso ciation which had financed his recent Folar expeditions, and which shares with him the burden of present discomfort, the proof on which his claim to being the sole discoverer of the North Pole rests.
-Gen. Hubbard. besides being the president of the association as Peary's backers, is also a lawyer of high standing, and Peary's ersonal counsel.
-To-day when the correspondents he train called Peary's attention statements of Cook in the fuller accounts of his landing published in the New York papers of Wednesday, he ead them, but without comment.
-INJURIES FATAL.
+His intimation given to the correspondents who have follow-ed him down from Battle Harbor, was that they might have something to write soon after he and the Peary Arctic Club's president had been in consultation.
+Peary met General Hubbard at Bangor, according to an engagement made at the former's behest by wire from Sydney, N. S. They were not together more than 15 minutes, and then General Hubbard left for his summer home in Bar Harbor, carrying a grip full of paditions, and which shares the burden of present dis he proof on which his claim the sole discoverer of the le rests.
+Gen. Hubbard, beg the president of the asas Peary's backers, is also a f high standing, and Peary's counsel.